-- "Yes, I do!" - 6.
-The fact of taking an oath or providing an affirmation replacing the oath shall be confirmed by his/her signature on the text of the oath or affirmation. - 7.
-The oath taken by the accused before testifying as a witness shall not prejudice his/her right to refuse to give an incriminating testimony against himself/herself or a close relative.
+"Yes, I do!"

+6. The fact of taking an oath or providing an affirmation replacing the oath shall be confirmed by his/her signature on the text of the oath or affirmation.

+7. The oath taken by the accused before testifying as a witness shall not prejudice his/her right to refuse to give an incriminating testimony against himself/herself or a close relative.
 The refusal to give a testimony may not be considered as an evidence that proves the culpability of the accused.

 Law of Georgia No 3616 of 24 September 2010 - LHG I, No 50, 24.9.2010, Art.
-328 choice, and use the services of an interpreter at the expense of the State;
+328 a) be informed about the case for which he/she has been called;